College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Fellowship Cohorts > HX 2023-2024

 Do Say Gay: Banned Books and LGBTQ+ Freedom

-This Experiential Learning course is about contemporary book bans and their relationship to the democratic role of LGBTQ+ libraries and archives in the preservation, celebration, and continuation of intersectional queer lives.
+This Experiential Learning course was about contemporary book bans and their relationship to the democratic role of LGBTQ+ libraries and archives in the preservation, celebration, and continuation of intersectional queer lives.
 Queer books represent the possibilities, traumas, and beauties of LGBTQ+ lives, often in spite of forces attempting to remove these works from libraries and schools.
-Course participants will read banned books about LGBTQ+ lives, explore material collected in the Gerber/Hart Library and Archives, read about queer repression across time and place, and study theory about censorship, LGBTQ+ rights, and democracy.
-Students will work collaboratively to create a public exhibit on banned books and learn about the administration and maintenance of a nonprofit library that also functions as a community center and LGBTQ+ safe haven.
+Course participants read banned books about LGBTQ+ lives, explored material collected in the Gerber/Hart Library and Archives, read about queer repression across time and place, and studied theory about censorship, LGBTQ+ rights, and democracy.
+Students worked collaboratively to create a public exhibit on banned books and learn about the administration and maintenance of a nonprofit library that also functions as a community center and LGBTQ+ safe haven.